Karndeep-UCSD/Wavelet-Optimization-for-Time-Series-Classification/README.md

   <img src="images/Optimization_Flow_chart.png" width="450" height="400" >
 </p>

-The left flow chart summaries the ECG classification framework propsed by Liu et al. that this work utilizes.
+The first flow chart summaries the ECG classification framework propsed by Liu et al. that this work utilizes.
-The right chart demonstrates the implimented optimization scheme.
+The second chart outlines the implimented optimization scheme.
 Particle swarm optimization was used to minimize the classification error of the SVM.
 A global minimum was achieved by tuning the parameters of the wavelet used in the feature transformation.